Highlights of the Labor Day Lift Off

 Orangetheory 5K at Labor Day Lift Off

 Come early on Sunday to get inspired at the balloon launch.
-Then join the Orangetheory 5K race at 9 a.m.
-The 5K starts at the IAFF Fallen Firefighters Memorial (northwest corner of Memorial Park), heads though the side streets of Memorial Park, wraps around Prospect Lake and finishes at Memorial Park.
+Then join the fourth annual Orangetheory 5K race at 9 a.m.
+The 5K starts at the IAFF Fallen Firefighters Memorial (northwest corner of Memorial Park), heads through the side streets of Memorial Park, wraps around Prospect Lake and finishes at Memorial Park.
 Register here.

 The Lift Off Lounge

 Want the VIP experience?
 The Lift Off Lounge provides an elevated view of everything at Labor Day Lift Off.
 Escape the crowds in a private tent and seating area with shaded, prime viewing of both the morning lift offs and evening glows.
 Enjoy catered meals and beer, wine, mimosas and seltzers, plus private restrooms, preferred parking and a Labor Day Lift Off swag bag.
 Yes, you have to buy tickets.
+But an extra bonus is automatic entry into a giveaway to win a balloon ride for two (on a date of your choosing) from Rainbow Ryders.
 Get them here.

 Hot Air Happy Hour

 The Hot Air Happy Hour will take place at 3:30 – 5:30 p.m. on Saturday and Sunday of Labor Day Weekend.
-Enjoy $2 off drinks in the beer garden, as well as discounts at participating food trucks and vendors.
-It’s a good incentive to get their early for the evening concerts, balloon glows and other activities.
+Enjoy discounted drinks in the beer and mimosa gardens, as well as discounts at participating food trucks and vendors.
+It’s a good incentive to get there early for the evening concerts, balloon glows and other activities.

 The Pepsi Family Rodeo Zone

-There’s more you don’t want to miss at the Labor Day Lift Off, such as performances by the Wings of Blue U.S. Air Force Skydiving Team, aerial acrobatics by Aerial Aura, a warbirds flyover on Monday of Labor Day Weekend and more.
+There’s more you don’t want to miss at the Labor Day Lift Off, such as performances by the Wings of Blue U.S. Air Force Skydiving Team, aerial acrobatics by Aerial Aura, a balloon photography workshop and more.

 Find more info and the full weekend schedule at coloradospringslabordayliftoff.com.